 The future of retail is all about old school values with help from the right tech

 Attended by over 200 retailers every year, Future Stores brings together an impressive cast of leading experts to focus on the challenges and dynamics of the industry today.
-This year it was our pleasure to attend the event in London and find out for ourselves what’s at the top of retailers’ to-do lists right now.
+This year it was our pleasure to attend the event in London and find out for ourselves what’s at the top of retailers’ to-do lists right now, and how appointment scheduling and booking tools can help.

 Omnichannel remains omnipresent